Powered by

 “There is no roof and no electricity”

 Sonu, a local vegetable vendor, is struggling due to the lack of sturdy tin or plastic roofing for his shop.
 Every rainy season, the fragility of his foil tarpaulins becomes apparent as they easily get carried away by the wind.
 And, this leaves him and his goods completely exposed to the rain.
-In addition to this, most vendors at this Bhopal market utilize battery-operated light sources.
+In addition to this, most vendors in this Bhopal market utilize battery-operated light sources.
 There are a few streetlights installed in the market area.
-However, the limited number of battery-powered lights are insufficient for all the vegetable and fruit sellers.
+However, the limited number of battery-powered lights is insufficient for all the vegetable and fruit sellers.
 One trader expressed frustration over the persistent electricity issues they all face.
-He said, the government is yet to install proper lighting, forcing them to rely on their own, inadequate light sources.
-Pointing to his own tarpaulin and lamp, he laments,
+He said the government is yet to install proper lighting, forcing them to rely on their own, inadequate light sources.
+Pointing to his tarpaulin and lamp, he laments,

 “I have neither a proper roof nor adequate electricity."